Evidlo/remarkable_news/README.md

     journalctl --unit renews -f

-Then disconnect and reconnect WiFi to trigger a download.
+Then disconnect and reconnect WiFi to trigger a download.  remarkable_news will only download at a maximum of once per hour to avoid burdening the server.